bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 where each lane is either all 0 or all 1 bits.

 Cretonne instructions and function calls can return multiple result values.
-LLVM instead models this by returning a single value of an aggregrate type.
+LLVM instead models this by returning a single value of an aggregate type.

 Instruction set
 ---------------